 Oobleck is a non-Newtonian fluid.
 What does that mean?
-It means it acts like a liquid when being poured, but acts like a solid when a force is acting on it.
+That means it acts like a liquid when being poured, but acts like a solid when a force is acting on it.

 You can grab it and then it will ooze out of your hands.

 Oobleck gets its name from the Dr. Seuss book “Bartholomew and the Oobleck” where a green and gooey substance, Oobleck, fell from the sky and wreaked havoc in the kingdom.

 - 1 cup water